ajbraus/Node-Reddit-Clone/P02-Displaying-Posts/content.md

 Finally, for testing, we can add an error handler for connection errors.

-> [action]
-> Open `/data/reddit-db.js` and make the following changes to support connection error handling and promises:
+Open `/data/reddit-db.js` and make the following changes to support connection error handling and promises:
->

 ```js
 mongoose.connect(
   url,